apache/apisix-ingress-controller/docs/en/latest/upgrade-guide.md

 | `apisix.*`           | Static Admin API configuration           |
 | `etcdserver.*`       | Configuration for mock-etcd (deprecated) |

+#### Namespace Selector

+`kubernetes.namespace_selector` is replaced by the top-level `namespace_selector`.
+Entries written for 1.x keep their meaning: every entry must match, and the values given for the same key are ORed.
+Each entry also accepts the full Kubernetes label selector syntax, such as `env in (prod,staging)` or `!legacy`.
+The command line flag `--namespace-selector` is not available, set the option in the configuration file.

+It behaves differently from 1.x in the following ways:

+- When a namespace stops matching, 2.x removes the configuration of its resources from the data plane, while 1.x left the synced routes in place.
+Before upgrading, check for namespaces that were unlabeled in 1.x but still have routes in service, since those routes disappear after the upgrade.
+- Only Ingress and `apisix.apache.org/v2` resources are filtered.
+Gateway API resources, which 1.x also filtered, are not; use the `allowedRoutes` of the Gateway listeners to limit their namespaces.

 #### Example: Legacy Configuration Removed in 2.0.0

 ```yaml